kuneus/Matrix-Factorization-Book-Recommendation-System/README.md

 Matrix factorization is an algorithm used in recommendation systems to reduce large user-item interaction matrices into smaller components that reveal hidden patterns.
 In this case, the user-item matrix has the users as rows, book titles as columns, and the table values as user ratings.

-For this model, I used a specific type of matrix factorization called singular value decompression (SVD).
+For this model, I used a specific type of matrix factorization called singular value decomposition (SVD).
 This technique decomposes the user-item matrix into smaller matrices, capturing the most essential relationships between users and items.
 By reducing the matrix's dimensionality, SVD can generate highly accurate recommendations.

+# Features
+* No installation necessary.
+* Search up to 400,000 user IDs.
+* Generate top N book recommendations.
+* Up to ~94% predictive accuracy.
+* Low predictive error rate below 1.0 on a 1-5 rating scale.

 # Documentation
 See the ![wiki](https://github.com/kuneus/Matrix-Factorization-Book-Recommendation-System/wiki) for documentation detailing the following sections: